DragonPlayerX/ScreenshotManager/README.md

 You can enable the Discord Webhook (disabled by default) directly ingame or in the MelonPreferences file.

-The code to send the Discord Webhook data is currently in an external executable file ([source code](DiscordWebhook)) wich is extracted at startup.
-The reason for this is that MelonLoader blocks all requests wich are send to discord.com to take action against malicious mods.
+The code to send the Discord Webhook data is currently in an external executable file ([source code](DiscordWebhook)) which is extracted at startup.
+The reason for this is that MelonLoader blocks all requests which are send to discord.com to take action against malicious mods.

 ### How to create a Webhook?